Smart Blood Pressure

 The cuff is inflated to restrict blood flow, then gradually released.
 As the pressure decreases, a stethoscope or electronic sensor is used to listen for blood flow sounds, determining systolic and diastolic pressure readings.

-The HUAWEI WATCH D as Health Companion
+The HUAWEI WATCH D2 / HUAWEI WATCH D as Health Companion

 Real-Time Monitoring During Exercise